 Luckily for us today this number has increased massively.
 In the first 4 months of this year alone we saw $7.8 billion being invested.
 Which was more than 50% of the total investments for the previous year.
 Angel Investors play a very important role in bridging the gap between innovative ideas and funds.
 A few companies in which Angel Investors have invested are

-That’s all for this post “What are Angel Investors And How Does It Work”!
+That’s all for this post “What are Angel Investors in India?”
 Let us know what you think in the comments below.
 Happy Reading!

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.